Bosun Lawal: International career

 Lawal has represented the Republic of Ireland from under-15 to under-21 level.
 On 16 June 2023, he scored his first goal for the Republic of Ireland U21 side in a 2–2 draw against Ukraine.
 In June 2025, he was called up to the Republic of Ireland senior team for their friendly away to Luxembourg.

+On 31 March 2026, Lawal made his senior debut for the Republic of Ireland, replacing Finn Azaz from the bench in the 61st minute of a 0–0 draw with North Macedonia in a friendly at the Aviva Stadium.

 Personal life

 Lawal was born in Ireland and is of Nigerian descent.
 His brother, Ola, is also a footballer.